Natural Born Learner 1

 Context:

 Why it’s important: Some students begin to doubt their ability to learn or develop a negative view of learning.
-However, since learning is a lifelong process—especially in the workplace—it’s important to remember that you are a natural-born learner.
-You have already proven that you possess an incredible, innate ability to learn.
+But learning is a lifelong process—especially in the workplace—and it’s important to remember that you are a natural learner.
+You’ve already proven this by learning many skills throughout your life.

-Employees who demonstrate the ability to learn and adapt to new methods, concepts, skills, technology, and abilities will always be in high demand.
+Employees who show they can learn, adapt, and pick up new skills, technologies, and ways of working will always be in high demand.

 Primer Questions